cabralwilliams/awesome-project-1/README.md

 - I WANT to be able to revisit previous topics searched without having to know their specific dates

 ## Application Functionality
 The application will show on initial load a featured event for that day and then also a clickable list of other events that took place.
 Lower down on the page will be a list of saved events that the user had searched for in the past.
-A button will be present to launch a modal that allows the user to select a day other than the current day to search.
+A button will allow the user to select a day other than the current day to search.

 The website is published at https://cabralwilliams.github.io/awesome-project-1/